anushkasaini39/Infinite-hackathon/README.md

 ### Infinite Hackathon

 ## About
-It's a mern-stack web app focused on building a real-time collaborative platform similar to Google Docs.. soo this is our google docs lite :)
+This project is a MERN stack web app where multiple users can edit a document together in real-time.
+The idea was inspired by Google Docs, but this is a simpler version built during a hackathon.
 ---
 ## Tech Stack
 ### Frontend
-- React (Vite)
+- React
 - JavaScript
 - HTML, CSS